Le Gramme: the sense of detail in a silver bracelet

 Each bracelet is available in several widths , and in several sizes, from XS to XL - something quite rare for an accessory brand.

-According to Adrien, the advantage of an elementary form is that it suits everyone.
-This made my head "tilt"...
+According to Adrien, the advantage of an elementary shape is that it suits everyone.
+It made me think...
 Look how Charles Innocenti, a chef, wears it for example (you have a ton of other photos like this on their Instagram ).

 Charles Innocenti unveiled his #mylegram on our website.
 He's wearing two LE GRAMME bracelets: Le 15g and le 33g, both slick polished in sterling silver.
 He talks about his way of wearing #legramme and what carries weight in his life. | "I like working in a team, I like the atmosphere we have, the way we help each other." | photographer @benoit_linero | #jewelry #jewelryformen #menstyle #menswear #charlesinnocenti #chef #chezlivio #paris #france #madeinfrance #sterlingsilver #bracelet

-A publication shared by Le Gramme (@instalegramme) on
+A post shared by Le Gramme (@instalegramme) on

-Whether the wearer is a lawyer, DJ, writer, student, accountant, restaurateur, consultant, I have no trouble imagining him with a refined bangle on his wrist.
+Whether the wearer is a lawyer, DJ, writer, student, accountant, restaurateur, consultant, I have no trouble imagining them with a sleek bangle on their wrist.

-It is an object which is not "gendered", totally unisex, which can be placed as easily on the wrist of a man as of a woman.
+It is an object that is not "gendered", totally unisex, which we can project as easily onto the wrist of a man as that of a woman.

 Jewelry made to be accumulated